Teaching in 2020

 Before joining Victoria University in 1999, Steve taught at Drake University (1993-94) and the University of Northern Iowa (1994-95).
 In 1996-97 he was a Visiting Scholar at the W.E.B.
 Du Bois Institute for African and African American Research, Harvard University, and in 1997-98 he was a Fellow at the Charles Warren Center for Studies in American History, Harvard University.

-Steve wrote his MA thesis and PhD dissertation on the 18th Century British slave trade and has expertise in the following research areas:
+Steve wrote his MA thesis and PhD dissertation on the 18th Century British slave trade and has expertise in social (but not cultural), economic and political history in the following research areas:

 - maritime history

 - medical history

 Steve is writing Liverpool, the Slave Trade, and Atlantic History (for Liverpool University Press), and is enhancing an online database on Liverpool's maritime history, 1700-1850, a project funded by the Royal Society of New Zealand's Marsden Fund (2010-2013), with information on 20,000 Lancashire probate valuations.

 - Stephen D. Behrendt and Robert A. Hurley,'Liverpool as a Trading Port: Sailors’ Residences, African Migrants, Occupational Change and Probated Wealth', International Journal of Maritime History, 29, 4 (Nov.
 2017), 875–910.

 - Stephen D. Behrendt and Peter M. Solar, 'Sail on, Albion: the Usefulness of Lloyd's Registers for Maritime History, 1760–1840', International Journal of Maritime History, 26, 3 (July 2014), 568–586